 Butterflies and flowers were made for each other, and there are certain flowers that butterflies absolutely love to be around.
 As a French poet once pointed out, “butterflies are flying flowers, and flowers are tethered butterflies.”
-Here are the best plants to put in a butterfly garden!
+Here are some of the best plants that attract butterflies!

 In attracting butterflies to your garden, it’s important to understand what they want most out of life: nectar.
 The ancients, who believed that nectar fell directly from heaven, named it after the wines of the gods.